pierreavn/angular-tabler-icons/README.md

 ## How to rebuild for newer tabler icons version

-1. Run GitHub action workflow `Automatic PR on Tabler Icons Release`, with new Tabler Icons version (e.g. `1.44.0`).
+1. Run GitHub actions workflow `Automatic PR on Tabler Icons Release`, with new Tabler Icons version (e.g. `1.65.0`).
 This workflow will create automatically a new Pull Request.
 2. Approve and Merge the generated Pull Request.
+3. Create a release/tag with the new Tabler Icons version.

-Library is automatically rebuilt and package published, with the GItHub action workflow `Build and Publish package`.
+Package is automatically rebuilt and published, with the GitHub actions workflow `Build and Publish package`.
-3. Create a release with the new Tabler Icons version.